caitlinestrada27/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 git init
 ```

+### Step 2: Create a new Dev Container project
+1. Create a `.devcontainer` directory in the root of your project with the following file inside of this "hidden" configuration directory: `.devcontainer/devcontainer.json`

 ### Step 3: Dev Container Configuration
 The `devcontainer.json` file defines the configuration for your development environment.
 Here, we're specifying the following: